Components of the Automobile chassis

 Spring and wheels transmit the vehicle load from the frame to the road.
 They also damp jerks and shocks when the vehicle wheel hits bumps in the road.

-Electrical system in the chassis consists of a battery, starting motor, generator/alternator, and controls, and in the case of a spark ignition power plant the engine ignition system and lighting arrangement.
+Electrical system in the Automobile chassis consists of a battery, starting motor, generator/alternator, and controls, and in the case of a spark ignition power plant the engine ignition system and lighting arrangement.

 Controls in a vehicle include steering system, brake system, engine control and power train control.